mandadapu-group/parallel-swap-mc/README.md

  - swapmc           : Directory containing C++ and Python source codes that interacts with HOOMD-Blue

 ## **ParallelSwapMC vs. HOOMD-Blue's HPMC**
 ParallelSwapMC, like HPMC, essentially acts as an independent Monte Carlo package.
-In fact, you don't need to load HOOMD-Blue's HPMC to use ParallelSwapMC.
-However there are key differences that one should be **extremely aware of**:
+You don't need to load HOOMD-Blue's HPMC to use ParallelSwapMC.
+However, there are key differences that one should be **extremely aware of**:
 - *ParallelSwapMC only supports spherical particles:* this reflects the intended application of the plugin, which is to simulate poly-disperse spherical atoms/particles.
-- *ParallelSwapMC only supports particles with hard repulsion or particles with soft interactions, but not both:* this is a feature that will be added in a future release.
+- *ParallelSwapMC (at present) only supports particles with hard repulsion or particles with soft interactions, but not both:* this is a feature that will be added in a future release.
-- *ParallelSwapMC does not particle multi-labelling:* unlike HPMC, all particles will be labelled the same way.
+- *ParallelSwapMC does not particle multi-labeling :* unlike HPMC, all particles will be labeled the same way.
 Multi-component systems are introduced by changing specifying particle sizes directly.
-- *ParallelSwapMC does not have rotational moves:* all HPMC codes will have, by-default, command to output rotational moves or specify translational/rotational move ratio.
+- *ParallelSwapMC does not have rotational moves:* all HPMC codes will have, by default, command to output rotational moves or specify translational/rotational move ratio.
 This is eliminated in ParallelSwapMC
 - *ParallelSwapMC (at present) does not support external field, grand canonical ensemble, or cluster moves:* some of these features (cluster moves in particular) will be added in a future release.

 ## **Installation Instructions**